Mutton Karahi

 Spices – Red chilli Powder, Kashmiri Red Chilli powder (alt Paprika), chilli flakes, turmeric powder, cumin powder, freshly cracked blackpepper and coriander powder.

-Garnish – Karahi is incomplete with garnish, use fresh corriander/cilantro and julienned ginger.
+Garnish – Karahi is incomplete without garnish, use fresh coriander/cilantro and julienned ginger.

-Incase you are wondering why there are no onions.
-Authentic karahi doesn’t have onions.
-The gravy is made from tomatoes and yoghurt.
+Incase you are wondering why I didn’t mention onions.
+Authentic Karahi does not use onions.
+The gravy comes entirely from tomatoes and yogurt.

 Steps to make Mutton Karahi

-1. Heat oil in the pan and fry the meat until it changes colour.
-Add ginger and garlic and fry for few more minutes.
+1. Heat oil in a karahi or pan and fry the meat until it changes color.
+Add garlic and ginger; sauté for a few minutes.

-2. Add all the spices and fry for few minutes. add water and cover.
-Cook until meat is 80% done.
+2. Add the spices and stir-fry for 2–3 minutes.
+Pour in water, cover, and cook until the meat is 80% done.

-3. Add yoghurt and tomatoes. sprinkle some fresh garam masala, cracked pepper and chillies.
-Cover and cook until meat is tender.
+3. Mix in yogurt and tomatoes, along with garam masala, black pepper, and green chilies.
+Cover and cook until the meat is fully tender.

-4. Garnish with chopped corriander/cilantro and julienned ginger.
+4. Garnish generously with fresh coriander and julienned ginger before serving.

-Does Mutton Karahi needs to be cooked in a karahi?
+Does Mutton Karahi need to be cooked in a karahi (wok)?

 Serving Suggestion

 Mutton karahi is best enjoyed with naan or tandoori roti.
-You can also eat it with Pea Pulao.
 Serve the Mint raita on the side.

 Karahi is also great recipe to serve if you are hosting a dinner party.
 Pair it with Chicken Malai boti or Tandoori Chicken roast or Tandoori Chicken Drumsticks